 What Is PTSD?

 Although PTSD was first identified in World War I, it wasn’t officially recognized until 1980 when the Diagnostic Standards Manual (DSM) — the guidebook for psychiatric diagnosis — included PTSD as an official diagnosis.
 Originally called “shell shock” or “battle fatigue,” PTSD was first noticed among war veterans who relived traumatic experiences in nightmares, flashbacks and night terrors.
 Gradually, the diagnosis expanded to include anyone who had trouble processing traumatic memories.
-Help is available 24/7 call this number for a free personal consultation for yourself or a loved one 866-480-4328.
+Help is available 24/7 at our PTSD addiction therapy program in Florida, call this number for a free personal consultation for yourself or a loved one 844-551-7016.

 Over 70 percent of the population in the United States has suffered from some kind of trauma.
 Trauma is defined as a traffic accident, sexual assault, or physical or sexual abuse.
 Other types of trauma can include witnessing a horrific accident or death, being caught in a terrifying situation such as a fire or natural disaster, or experiencing the horrors of war.

 The DSM-III defines a traumatic event as “a catastrophic stressor” and “outside the range of normal human experience.”
 This broadens the definition to include many events that can lead to PTSD.